JamesNK/Newtonsoft.Json/Doc/readme.txt

 Versions:

-Json.NET has different libaries for the various .NET Framework versions.
+Json.NET has different libraries for the various .NET Framework versions.

 -Net45:
   .NET latest (4.5)